powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **min-voltage-drop-proportional-threshold**

 This property indicates a threshold to filter the voltage results.
-Only the nodes where the voltage drop due to the short circuit is above this property should be kept.
+Only the nodes where the voltage drop due to the short circuit is above this property are be kept.
 The voltage drop is calculated as the ratio between the initial voltage magnitude on the node and the voltage magnitude after the fault.
 The default value is 0.

 ### FaultParameters